Do Pre-Trained Language Models Detect and Understand Semantic Underspecification? Ask the DUST!: Related work

 Semantic underspecification is often studied in tandem or in contrast with ambiguity, a related phenomenon.
 The difference between the two is that underspecified sentences sometimes have only one reading (which may be clarified by non-linguistic information), whereas ambiguous sentences have multiple readings~\cite{zwicky_ambiguity_1975}.
 However, all ambiguous sentences are also underspecified; after all, some non-linguistic information will disambiguate between readings.
 Hence, underspecification can be seen as a generalization of ambiguity.
 Despite this, the terms are sometimes used interchangeably or in tandem; \citet{sennet_ambiguity_2023} points out that ``often simple underspecificity will suffice for a charge of ambiguity''.

 \citet{egg_semantic_2010} gives a detailed categorization of underspecification, grouping instances into four types based on whether the instance's constituent parts comprise the same semantic value across its readings, and whether it is possible to give a single syntactic analysis for all the readings.
+As this classification allows us to explore the interaction between the semantic and syntactic dimensions of underspecification and their effects on LMs, we use it as the theoretical backbone to build our dataset.